deltachat/securejoin/source/new.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since we retrieve keys for verified groups from peers
-we have to choose wether we want to trust our peers
+we have to choose whether we want to trust our peers
 to verify the keys correctly.

 One of the shortcomings of the web of trust